di75-create/A02/README.md

-Part 2: Definitions
+Part 2: Definitions:

-~ Branch: Isolated copy of the code for developers to work on without the fear of messing up the code for other developers
+> Branch: Isolated copy of the code for developers to work on without the fear of messing up the code for other developers

-~ Clone: Duplicating preexisting code onto another device
+> Clone: Duplicating preexisting code onto another device

-~ Commit: Saving a snapshot of your code
+> Commit: Saving a snapshot of your code

-~ Fetch: Retrieving data from some greater source
+> Fetch: Retrieving data from some greater source

-~ GIT: Tracks versions of the code and helps teams manage their work better
+> GIT: Tracks versions of the code and helps teams manage their work better

-~ Github: Hosts software development and version controls using GIT, and is a central database of many projects
+> Github: Hosts software development and version controls using GIT, and is a central database of many projects

-~ Merge: Combining all code into one unified project
+> Merge: Combining all code into one unified project

-~ Merge Conflict: When conflicting changes get made to the same file
+> Merge Conflict: When conflicting changes get made to the same file

-~ Push: Sending new information to a codebase
+> Push: Sending new information to a codebase

-~ Pull: Requesting information from a preexisting codebase, likely onto ones own codebase
+> Pull: Requesting information from a preexisting codebase, likely onto ones own codebase

-~ Remote: Utilizing a different device to complete the same task.
+> Remote: Utilizing a different device to complete the same task.
 I.e., using a laptop to finish a project at home instead of going to an office to work on it there

-~ Repository: Centralized location used to store, locate, manage, and version control all files in a single codebase */
+> Repository: Centralized location used to store, locate, manage, and version control all files in a single codebase */